AMAN-ARABZADEH/Exception_Handling_Cpp/README.md

 If a matching `catch` block is found, the code within that block is executed.
 If no matching `catch` block is found, the program terminates and may display an error message.

+The order of the `catch` blocks matters.
+The program will look for the first `catch` block that matches the type of the thrown exception.
+If no matching `catch` block is found, the program will terminate with an error message.
+Therefore, it is recommended to place the more specific exception types before the more general ones, and to use a catch-all block (`catch (...)`) at the end to handle any other unknown exceptions.

 How to throw Exceptions?
 In C++, you can throw exceptions using the `throw` keyword followed by an expression or an object.
 Exceptions can be of any type, including built-in types, user-defined types, or objects derived from the `std::exception` class or its subclasses.

 For example, you can throw an integer exception like this:

 ```
 throw 42;
 ```